jomavera/dataPipelineEMR/README.md

-# Capstone Project: Immigration Data
+# Data Pipeline to Transform I94 Immigration Data with PySpark on AWS EMR

 ## Objective